 In January 2016, Amanda Cox was named editor of The Upshot.

-In February 2016, The New York Times introduced a Spanish website, The New York Times en Español.
-The website, designed for mobile devices, featured translated articles and reporting from journalists based in Mexico City, with Paulina Chavira as the style editor.
+In February 2016, The New York Times introduced a Spanish website, The New York Times en Español, designed for mobile devices and featuring translated articles and reporting from Mexico City-based journalists, with Paulina Chavira as the style editor.

-In May 2016, The New York Times Company announced a partnership with startup Chef'd to form a meal delivery service for The New York Times Cooking recipes.
+In May 2016, The New York Times Company announced a partnership with startup Chef'd to form a meal delivery service that would deliver ingredients from The New York Times Cooking recipes to subscribers.

-On June 24, 2016, The New York Times used a paddle wheel headline when the United Kingdom European Union membership referendum passed, beginning Brexit, and when the Supreme Court deadlocked in United States v.
+On June 24, 2016, The New York Times used a paddle wheel headline when the United Kingdom European Union membership referendum passed and when the Supreme Court deadlocked in United States v.
 Texas.

-In October 2016, The New York Times published Trump's Access Hollywood tape, containing expletives, marking the first time the publication had published an expletive on its front page.
+The New York Times published Trump's Access Hollywood tape in October 2016, containing the words "fuck", "pussy", "bitch", and "tits", the first time the publication had published an expletive on its front page.

 In December 2016, Chinese authorities requested the removal of The New York Times's news applications from the App Store.

-In 2016, Donald Trump's victory in the presidential election led to an increase in subscriptions to The New York Times.
+In 2016, Donald Trump's presidential victory led to an increase in subscriptions to The New York Times, amidst the Hillary Clinton email controversy.

 In 2016, James Bennet succeeded Andrew Rosenthal as opinion editor.

-In 2016, The New York Times's editorial board issued an anti-endorsement against Donald Trump for the first time in its history.
+In 2016, The New York Times's editorial board issued an anti-endorsement against Donald Trump.

 In 2016, TimesMachine expanded to include archives from 1981 to 2002.

-In March 2017, Donald Trump noted in an interview with Time that The New York Times altered a headline regarding intercepted Russian data.
-Trump claimed the print version on January 20 used "wiretapped," while the digital article on January 19 omitted the word.
-The headline was changed in the print version to fit print guidelines.
+In March 2017, then-president Donald Trump noted in an interview with Time that The New York Times altered a headline regarding intercepted Russian data used in the Mueller investigation.
+Trump pointed out the print version used "wiretapped" while the digital article omitted the word.

 In July 2017, The New York Times repeated an explicit phrase for fellatio stated by then-White House communications director Anthony Scaramucci.

-In October 2017, The New York Times published an article alleging sexual misconduct by Harvey Weinstein, leading to his resignation and the rise of the #MeToo movement.
+In October 2017, The New York Times published an article by Jodi Kantor and Megan Twohey alleging sexual misconduct by Harvey Weinstein, leading to his resignation and sparking the #MeToo movement.

-In December 2017, Sulzberger Jr. announced his resignation as publisher, appointing his son, A. G. Sulzberger, as his replacement.
+In December 2017, Sulzberger Jr. resigned as publisher, appointing his son, A. G. Sulzberger, as his replacement.

-As of 2017, the College Point, Queens distribution center of The New York Times employs 170 people.
+As of 2017, The New York Times's College Point distribution center employs 170 people.

 By 2017, The New York Times began developing a new authoring tool to its content management system known as Oak, in an attempt to further the Times's visual efforts in articles and reduce the discrepancy between the mediums in print and online articles.